 Welcome to my blog.
 Thank you for visiting.
 Thank you for commenting and engaging in dialogue with me on issues and questions that are important to me and important to you.

-I am a dancer, musician, herbalist, healer, thinker, gardener, friend, sister and partner.
-I am a trainer, facilitator, educator, mentor and speaker.
-I identify as a U.S. American, Jewish, middle class, cis-woman of whiteness.
+I am a dancer, musician, herbalist, thinker, writer, maple sugarer, friend, sister, daughter and partner.
+I am a land-body dialogue facilitator, a trainer and an educator, a mentor and a speaker.
+I am U.S. American with Polish (second generation born) and Sicilian-Southern Italian (fourth generation born) ancestry.
+I speak English as my first language.
+I am a middle class, whitened Jew from a working-class family.
+I got a great public school education.
 I am an evolving human being – a human becoming.
 My understanding of myself changes as my understanding of the world changes.
 I use the best words I can.
 I make mistakes.
 I learn.

 I am uplifted and guided by the movement of stars and moon, by the sweet medicine of the plant world, and by the wisdom of my own body.
-Indeed, the wisdoms of the stars and moon, of the plants, of thunder and of rain, of crashing waves and of desert soils, are the wisdom of my body.
-I am committed to long-term community relationships and trust.
+Indeed, the wisdom of the stars and moon, of the plants, of wind and of rain, of lapping waves and of crunchy desert soils, are the wisdom of my body.
+I am committed to long-term community relationships, trusting, and being trustworthy.
 I am motivated by the healing and social change potential of my work as an educator.

-I live with my partner on Pocumtuck and Nipmuck land in the Kwinitekw waterscape, also known as Wendell, Massachusetts, U.S. in the Connecticut River Valley.
-There are lots of trees, owls and stars here.
+I live with my partner within Sokoki Abenaki lands in the Kwinitekw waterscape, colonially known as the Connecticut River Valley of the United States.
+There are lots of trees, foxes, raptors and stars here.
+And water– so much water.
 There are no streetlights.
 The roads are unpaved.
 I do not have cell service.
 I like it this way.

 There is lots more to say about “who I am.”
 Today, this feels like the right parts to tell you.
-Please be in touch if you’d like to connect further, or have me speak or present in your organization or institution.
+Please be in touch if you’d like to connect further.